 Contact plating is essential for manufacturing electronic components.
-It benefits performance, utility, and durability.
+It improves performance, utility, and durability.
 Proper plating helps ensure a device will perform reliably.

 Plating improves corrosion resistance and electrical conductivity.
-It enhances solderability.
-It protects the metal conductor from wear.
+It also enhances solderability and protects the metal conductor from wear.

 But which material should you use for plating your connector pins and electrical contacts?
 In a time of price spikes and metals shortages, knowing your options is critical.

 Learn more about the metals you can use for plating electronic connector pins and contacts.
-From this, you can find the right material for your application.
+From there, you can find the right material for your application.

 Noble Metals